Accelerated Registration of FPPs Approved by SRAs

 This new procedure aims to facilitate and accelerate national regulatory approvals by providing access to data that documents the relevant SRA decisions, and evidence that either the same FPP, as approved by the SRA, or an FPP whose differences from the SRA-approved product are well-defined and understood, is the FPP that is now being submitted for registration.
 As with the earlier procedure for prequalified products, the new procedure incorporates a mechanism for confidential sharing of the relevant information.

-Participation will be open to any interested NMRA or pharmaceutical company, and the procedure is designed to be applicable to any SRA-approved FPP (innovator or generic) that is relevant to public health needs.
+Participation is open to any interested NMRA or pharmaceutical company, and the procedure is designed to be applicable to any SRA-approved FPP (innovator or generic) that is relevant to public health needs.

 In the case of innovator medicines, applicants will be advised to also provide a "bridging report" that contains additional discussion of data relevant to the countries to which the application is being submitted, if the SRA assessment report does not cover these elements sufficiently.